nikesh-iic/InnovationLabWebBackend/README.md

 2. **Configure the credentials**

-   - Create `appsettings.Development.json` file alongside the `appsettings.json` file inside of `InnovationLabBackend.Api` folder.
+   - Create `appsettings.Development.json` file alongside the `Program.cs` file inside of `InnovationLabBackend.Api` folder.
    - Add the database connection string for PostgreSQL in `appsettings.Development.json` file with the name `DbConnection`.
    - Add the JWT credentials for the issuer, audience, and key in the `appsettings.Development.json` file with the name `Issuer`, `Audience`, and `Key` respectively.
      The `appsettings.Development.json` file should look something like this after all the configurations